How do you attract the right type of clients to your business?

 You know, clients you actually like and want to work with!

-It might be stating the obvious, but getting the right type of clients on a consistent basis is critical to the long-term success of your business.
-But knowing who the right type of clients are isn’t as obvious as you might think.
+Getting the right type of clients on a consistent basis is critical to the long-term success of your business.

-To help you in this quest, I’ve outlined a proven framework that when properly applied will enable you to attract the right type of clients to your business on a recurring basis.
+Here we've outlined a proven framework that will get the right type of clients to your business on a consistent basis.

 Know your ideal client